-Wikipedia is an encyclopedia and therefore does not accept content indiscriminately.
-Subjects of Wikipedia articles should be worthy of notice and the information contained within the content must be verifiable.
-This means that most individuals and businesses simply do not qualify for a Wikipedia page.
+Wikipedia is an encyclopedia and therefore does not accept content indiscriminately, so writing a Wikipedia page from scratch may be harder than it looks.
+Subjects of Wikipedia articles should be worthy of notice from multiple trustworthy third-party sources, and the information contained within the content must be verifiable.

 That does not stop someone from submitting one, but most likely one of two things will happen:

-Any person or business can become notable by attracting attention over a significant period.
+Many persons or businesses can become notable by attracting attention over a significant period of time.
 Infrequent news stories or bursts of popularity typically are not enough unless they are sensational.

-Generally, a business becomes notable enough to have a Wikipedia page for their company by:
+Generally, a business becomes notable enough to earn a Wikipedia page for their company by: